descope-sample-apps/linkedin-sample-app/README.md

 - First, if you do not already have one, create a LinkedIn Provider Application [here](https://www.linkedin.com/developers/apps).
 - Under the Products tab on your LinkedIn Provider Application, request access to "Share on LinkedIn" and "Sign In with LinkedIn using OpenID Connect".
-- Connect the application to Descope, by choosing Linkedin under the [Authentication Methods page](https://app.descope.com/settings/authentication/social) in the Descope Console.
-Choose "use my own account" and enter the Client ID and Client Secret found in the Auth tab on your Linkedin Provider Application.
+- Connect the application to Descope by choosing Linkedin under the [Authentication Methods page](https://app.descope.com/settings/authentication/social) in the Descope Console.
+Choose "use my own account" and enter your `Client ID` and `Client Secret` found under the Auth tab on your Linkedin Provider Application.
 Under `scopes` add "w_member_social", and under `Advanced Settings` enable "Manage tokens from provider."

 <img alt="Descope Linkedin Setup" src="./linkedin_sample_app_provider_setup.png">